IntelLabs/ais-benchmarks/README.md

 of the art implementations, if you find this package useful for your research please consider citing it, see citation info below.

-TODO: Comment on batching.
-It is assumed all variables have their first indext to be the batch dimension.
+## Batching:
+All methods assume the first dimension to be the batch dimension to support vectorized implementations.
+The results are also in batch form even if there is only one component in the batch dimension.

 ## Baselines
 Several well-known and state-of-the-art algorithms are provided as a baseline for evaluation of new implementation of